nrholterman/nrholterman.github.io/Holtermancv.md

 > • Degree not completed; transferred from program

 **TEACHING EXPERIENCE**

+**Program Assistant**, *Reading and Writing Fairy Tales*, Reykjavík, Iceland, University of Michigan-Ann Arbor, May 2017.

 **Assistant Instructor**, RHE 306 Introductory Writing and Argumentation, Department of Rhetoric and Writing, The University of Texas at Austin, Austin, Texas, 8/2015-5/2016